 Inaugurated in 1963 Marchwood Yacht Club is a self-help club relying on the skills and talents of members to keep annual costs down.
-To achieve this all members are expected to take an active part in maintaining and running the club with regular work parties and/or regular club duties.
+To achieve this all members are expected to take an active part in maintaining and running the club with regular work parties and/or regular club duties, the club's motto is "if it needs doing, do it".
 This has resulted in the building of our own pontoons, the Trafalgar Dining Room extension and our very own moorings barge, "Ethos" in 2021.

 The clubhouse, committee room and store rooms (Receiving Rooms) are historic buildings originally part of The Royal Naval Armaments Depot at Marchwood which opened in 1815.